ferblancodosil/starwars/README.md

 ## Next steps

 - Add i18n to have better UX, for example in title table
 - Add more test in all components with Testing Library.
-In this moment, only existe test to the component Timer
+In this moment, only exist test to the component Timer

 ## Considerations